Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/setup_py work.md

     },

 ```
-- *entry_points: Defines CLI commands for our tool.
+- *entry_points:* Defines CLI commands for our tool.
   -  *entry_points* is a special setuptools parameter that tells Python to create executable commands when the package is installed.
   -  It’s what allows your Python script to be run directly from the terminal like any other command, without needing to type python phishscan/phishscan.py.
-- 'phishscan = phishscan.phishscan:main' This is slpit in two parts mean:
+- `phishscan = phishscan.phishscan:main` This is slpit in two parts mean:
   1. 1st phishscan mean- This is the command users will type in the terminal after installation.
   2. 2nd phishscan aftet dot means- Pyhton module path: the phishscan.py file inside the phishscan package.
     - :main- The function to call when this command is executed.